-Artist: Chris Watson, Natasha Barrett, Steve Roden, Bjarne Kvinnsland, Marc Behrens and Jana Winderen, curator: Jørgen Larsson
+Artists: Chris Watson, Natasha Barrett, Steve Roden, Bjarne Kvinnsland, Marc Behrens and Jana Winderen, curator: Jørgen Larsson.

 The soundscape of the Hardanger Fjord is as beautiful to listen to under water as its landscape is to behold above.
 The fjord is full of babbling fish: haddock feeding, cod spawning, snails slowly pulling themselves across rocks, and noises you can barely hear, let alone discover from where they originate.
 I am listening on a boat using headphones, with the hydrophones 25 metres down.